ibrahimBalushi/fmpAPI_terminal/README.md

 # FinancialModelingPrep api terminal / fmpAPI_terminal
 Command-line interface to access and process financial data from www.financialmodelingprep.com.
-This program produce charts and tables from FinancialModelingPrep
+This program produce charts and tables.

 # About this package
 It is a command-line prompter in terminal to retrieve and visualize various financial data from www.financialmodelingprep.com